csarven/graphpusher/README.md

 * dataDump
 * filename

 By default, if sd:name in VoID is present, it will be used for SPARQL graph name, otherwise, dataset URI will be used.
 If dataDump or filename is set, they will be used instead of dataset.
 When filename is set for the graph name case, the base URL value (graphNameBase) for graph name is used in the SPARQL Endpoint.

 ## ToDo
-Ability to use datadump files from the local network drive.
+* Ability to use datadump files from the local network drive
+* Retrieval of the VoID graph from a SPARQL endpoint